European Roma Rights Centre: International advocacy

 In 2016 the ERRC became a Roma-majority organisation, and in 2018 launched the ERRC Roma Rights Defenders, a large volunteer network who contribute to the ERRC and its various projects.
 This includes a broad range of activities including campaigning, field work and online organising.

 The ERRC is the recipient of numerous human rights awards including the 2007 Max van Der Stoel Prize, the 2009 Gruber Prize for Justice, the 2012 Stockholm Human Rights Prize, and the 2018 Raoul Wallenberg Award.

 Human rights training

-An important part of the ERRC's work involves the provision of training and educational projects for Roma activists.
+An important part of the ERRC's work involves the provision of training and educational projects for Romani activists.
 Past training has focused on developing the capabilities of NGO's who work with Roma communities, activists who are part of Romani rights groups and others working in the field of civil society, human rights and strategic litigation.
 Other forms of training have also been delivered by the ERRC, including single-issue sessions that focus on a particular topic such as migration, housing rights or legal rights.
 Training has been delivered in a large variety of different cities in Europe.

+The centrepiece of the ERRC's human rights training work is the annual Roma Rights Summer School, which seeks to train new generations of Romani human rights activists over a 10-day residential course in various European cities.
+The Summer School was a pillar of the ERRC's work since its founding until 2012.
+After a ten-year-hiatus, the Summer School was revived in 2022 in Budapest and continues to accept applications from Roma, Sinti, and Travellers from around Europe every July.